symfony/symfony-docs/cookbook/security/remember_me.rst

 visiting the site.

 In some cases, however, you may want to force the user to actually re-authenticate before accessing certain resources.
-For example, you might allow a "remember me" user to see basic account information, but then require them to actually re-authenticate before modifying that information.
+For example, you might allow "remember me" users to see basic account information, but then require them to actually re-authenticate before modifying that information.

 The security component provides an easy way to do this.
 In addition to roles